retran/meow/README.md

 -   **📦 Universal Package Management**: Seamlessly handle package installations across macOS (Homebrew, mas) and Linux (apt, dnf, pacman, apk) through a unified abstraction layer.
 -   **📑 Presets (Den & Litterbox)**: Apply configurations called [Presets](./docs/03-PRESETS.md) to quickly deploy tailored setups.
 -   **🔄 Idempotent Operations**: Run setup scripts multiple times safely; `.meow` ensures that actions are only taken if necessary, bringing your system to the desired state without unintended side effects, a core [principle](./docs/07-PRINCIPLES.md) of the framework.
 -   **⚡ Zero Dependencies**: The core framework is written in pure Shell (Bash/Zsh) and requires only `git` and `curl` to bootstrap, ensuring maximum portability and minimal overhead.
-It is also compatible with Bash 3.2, which is the default on macOS, avoiding the common "chicken-and-egg" problem of needing a newer shell to install a newer shell.
+It is also compatible with Bash 3.2, which is the default on macOS.

 ## 📦 Installation